pangkahhwee/Data-Science/Exploratory Data Analysis(EDA)/README.md

 <a id="ch1"></a>
 # Project Overview
-In this project, I selected a widely used classification task with binary outcomes: either 0 or 1 where an event either occurs or does not.
-Examples include whether it will rain tomorrow or whether a production component is functioning or not.

 I worked with a project based on my interest after watching a movie, Titanic: Exploratory Data Analysis with Pandas, Matplotlib and Seaborn.
 I am concentrating on predicting passenger survival outcomes by following a structured workflow: defining the problem, collecting, cleaning and preparing the data, performing exploratory data analysis, building a model, validating its performance and further optimizing it.

 Let's take a look at the steps: